ddean4040/Networks-for-WordPress/readme.txt

 * Plugins that create global (i.e. not blog-specific) tables will behave as though they are on a single network install.
 This is a limitation of WordPress's table naming scheme.

 == Changelog ==

+= 1.0.5 =
+* Added: better documentation in the Help tab
+* Added: basic automated validation of new Network settings
+* Removed: documentation on domain names that no longer applies

 = 1.0.4 =
 * Changed: show each network only once in Move Site field, regardless of metadata issues